solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ![This image demonstrates the Azure VM deployment.]

-## Simple App Service deployment with Azure Database for PostgreSQL Flexible Server Flexible Server
+## Simple App Service deployment with Azure Database for PostgreSQL Flexible Server

 If supporting the operating system and the various other software is not a preferred approach, the next evolutionary path is to remove the